 Reading (April 29, 2010) – Berks County Community Foundation’s headquarters and community conference center earned the highest level of LEED® certification available to environmentally sustainable or “green” buildings, it was announced today.

-LEED certification is bestowed by the U.S. Green Building Council (USGBC) based on a rating system that measures a building’s environmental impact.
+LEED certification (Leadership in Energy and Environmental Design) is bestowed by the U.S. Green Building Council (USGBC) based on a rating system that measures a building’s environmental impact.
 Projects earn LEED points based on items such as site selection, the management of the construction process, water efficiency, energy use, materials selection, indoor air quality, and educational impact.

 “The Community Foundation set out to design a headquarters that would inspire other businesses that are building or renovating to keep the environment in mind,” said Kevin K. Murphy, president of the Community Foundation.
 “We only included those green features that would pay for themselves in ten years or less.
 Our achievement of LEED platinum proves that companies can earn the highest level of certification by building smarter – not more expensively.”